datlife/network-programming/routing_project/spec.md

 #### Logistics

-- This project is due on Monday 10/10 at 11:59pm.
+- This project is due on Friday 10/6 at 11:59pm.
-- This project should be completed individually or in pairs (refer to the [course website](http://cs168.io/about.html) for collaboration policies).
-Additionally, you may share your tests with anyone in the class.
+- This project should be completed **individually**.
+You may share your tests with anyone in the class.
-- The skeleton code for this project is available on [GitHub](https://github.com/NetSys/cs168_student/blob/master/projects/proj2_routing).
+- The skeleton code for this project is available on [GitHub](https://github.com/NetSys/cs168fall17_student/blob/master/projects/proj2_routing/).
 You can download the code manually from that page, or use Git.
 - You'll submit your code using `ok`.
 You should submit two files: one named `learning_switch.py` and one named `dv_router.py`.
 You should write your own tests by adding files to `tests/` and `topos/`, but no need to submit them.
 Don't modify `simulator.py` or anything in `sim/`.
 More detailed submission instructions can be found in the [submission details](#submission-details) section.
+- You may develop this project using the operating system of your choice (Windows, Mac OS X and Linux systems should all work) and using either Python 2 or Python 3. **However, make sure your code runs using Python 2 on the instructional (Unix) machines, because this is what we will be using to grade the code**

 #### Resources

-- If you have questions, first take a look at the [FAQ section](#faq).
+- If you have questions, first take a look at the [FAQ page](faq.md).
 If your question isn't answered there, post to Piazza.
 - The distance-vector routing protocol you'll implement is similar to RIP.
 [RFC 2453](https://www.ietf.org/rfc/rfc2453.txt) describes RIPv2 and might be helpful for understanding the subtleties of this assignment.
 It covers several features of RIP that your distance-vector router should also implement, particularly split horizon and split horizon with poisoned reverse (3.4.3), and timed updates and route expiration (3.8).
 RIP has a few features that we don't require you to implement for this assignment, including triggered updates (3.4.4) and hold-down.

 ## Background on routing